 This course investigates the intermediate level of technical, aesthetic and conceptual issues in ceramics.
 Students study the technology of glaze materials.
-There is an emphasis on personalized expression through the ceramic design process, particularly through the wheel throwing technique.
+There is an emphasis on personalized expression through the ceramic design process.

 The course will look at contemporary and historic models, aesthetics and technical information to provide a vocabulary of choices for the studio artist.
 Students will use this information to make design choices in their work, while developing a personal artistic voice.